Last Updated: September 3, 2024

 Donald Trump's Net Worth – Is It $3 Billion? $9 Billion? $15 Billion?

 In June 2015, Donald announced that he was running for President.
-With his announcement he released an estimate of his personal wealth which pegged his net worth at $8 – 10 billion.
+With his announcement, he released an estimate of his personal wealth, which pegged his net worth at $8 – 10 billion.
 The main reason this net worth differs from most generally accepted evaluations of his wealth, has to do with how Donald values his personal brand.
 In his net worth estimate, Donald valued his personal brand at $3.3 billion.
 Other analysts value the brand at closer to $50 or $100 million.

-As we mentioned previously, in 1982 Donald and his father were listed among the richest Americans with a combined net worth of $200 million, roughly $500 million in today's dollars.
+As we mentioned previously, in 1982, Donald and his father were listed among the richest Americans with a combined net worth of $200 million, roughly $500 million in today's dollars.
 Financial problems and real estate downturns in the 1980s caused Donald to drop off the list of 400 richest Americans throughout much of the 1990s.

 As of this writing, his $2 billion net worth makes him roughly the 720th richest person in the world and the 260th richest person in America.

-Over the years, Trump's net worth as reported by Forbes and outlets like Celebrity Net Worth has earned scorn from Trump himself.
-In 2009, an author named Timothy O'Brien released a book called "TrumpNation: The Art of Being The Donald" in which he estimated that Donald's true net worth was not in the billions, but was closer to $150 – $250 million.
+Over the years, Trump's net worth, as reported by Forbes and outlets like Celebrity Net Worth, has earned scorn from Trump himself.
+In 2009, an author named Timothy O'Brien released a book called "TrumpNation: The Art of Being The Donald," in which he estimated that Donald's true net worth was not in the billions but was closer to $150 – $250 million.
 Trump was furious over the claim and sued O'Brien and his publisher for $5 billion for committing "actual malice" by citing three unnamed sources for his vastly lower net worth estimation.
-While, Trump's lawyers asserted that their client's net worth was "proven conclusively" to be $7 billion, Trump himself was not so confident when under deposition.
-During the deposition Trump stated:
+While Trump's lawyers asserted that their client's net worth was "proven conclusively" to be $7 billion, Trump himself was not so confident when under deposition.
+During the deposition, Trump stated:

 "My net worth fluctuates, and it goes up and down with markets and with attitudes and with feelings, even my own feelings… Yes, even my own feelings, as to where the world is, where the world is going, and that can change rapidly from day to day.
 Then you have a September 11th, and you don't feel so good about yourself and you don't feel so good about the world and you don't feel so good about New York City.
 Then you have a year later, and the city is as hot as a pistol.
 Even months after that it was a different feeling.
 So yeah, even my own feelings affect my value to myself."

-Forbes' net worth estimate of Donald Trump's net worth has peaked at $4.5 billion in 2017.
+Forbes' net worth estimate of Donald Trump's net worth peaked at $4.5 billion in 2017.
 Forbes lowered its estimate to $3 billion in 2019.
 Forbes has reported that the value of Donald's brand and real estate holdings have declined since he became President due to his personal controversies.
 Fortune Magazine has claimed the opposite, pegging his net worth at $3.3 billion, an increase of $300 million since the day he was elected.

 When Celebrity Net Worth first began tracking Donald's wealth in 2009, we estimated his fortune at $1.5 billion.